College of Fine Arts and Communication

 Ms. Aizawa lives in New York City, and she is on the faculty at Longy School of Music of Bard College.
 Ms. Aizawa is a Steinway Artist.

 Mr. Arron has performed numerous times at Carnegie’s Weill and Zankel Halls, Lincoln Center’s Alice Tully and Avery Fisher Halls, New York’s Town Hall, and the 92nd Street Y, and is a frequent performer at Bargemusic.
-Past summer festival appearances include Ravinia, Salzburg, Mostly Mozart, BRAVO!
-Colorado, Tanglewood, Bridgehampton, Spoleto USA, Santa Fe, Seattle Chamber Music, Bard Music Festival, Seoul Spring, Great Mountains, and Isaac Stern’s Jerusalem Chamber Music Encounters.
-Mr. Arron has participated in the Silk Road Project and has toured and recorded as a member of MOSAIC, an ensemble dedicated to contemporary music.
+Festival appearances include Four Seasons, Ravinia, Salzburg, Mostly Mozart, Bravo!
+Vail, Tanglewood, Bridgehampton, Spoleto USA, Santa Fe, Seattle Chamber Music, Kuhmo, PyeongChang, Evian, Charlottesville, Telluride Musicfest, Seoul Spring, Lake Champlain Chamber Music, Chesapeake Chamber Music, La Jolla Summerfest, and Bard Music Festival.
+He has participated in Yo-Yo Ma’s Silk Road Project as well as Isaac Stern’s Jerusalem Chamber Music Encounters.
+Mr. Arron’s performances are frequently broadcast on NPR’s Performance Today.

-Edward Arron began his studies on the cello at age seven in Cincinnati and, at age ten, moved to New York, where he continued his studies with Peter Wiley.
+Edward Arron began playing the cello at age seven in Cincinnati and continued his studies in New York with Peter Wiley.
 He is a graduate of the Juilliard School, where he was a student of Harvey Shapiro.
-Currently, Mr. Arron serves on the faculty of New York University.
+In 2016, Mr. Arron joined the faculty at University of Massachusetts Amherst, after having served on the faculty of New York University from 2009 to 2016.

 J. Christopher Buddo has been Dean of the College of Fine Arts and Communication at East Carolina University since 2012.
 He came to ECU in 2006 as Director of the School of Music.
 Previously he held faculty and administrative positions at Baylor University in Waco, Texas.
 He has also taught at Augustana College, Rock Island, Illinois and the University of Northern Iowa, Cedar Falls, Iowa.